shishohf/udp-honeypot/README.md

 # UDP Honey Pot

-Logs any destination port and payload for incoming UDP probes.
-Best used on a box with nothing happening on it.
+Logs any destination port and payload including length for incoming UDP probes with timestamps.
+Best if used on a server with nothing happening on it.